Yandex Cloud

 You can request the ID with the list of clusters in the folder.

-7. Import the settings of the initial PostgreSQL cluster into the Terraform configuration:
+7. Import the original PostgreSQL cluster settings to the Terraform configuration:

 terraform import yandex_mdb_postgresql_cluster.old ${POSTGRESQL_CLUSTER_ID}